Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

 During epidemics, MPB seeks out large healthy trees with abundant phloem resources.
 However, in their low-density endemic state, there are not enough beetles to mass attack a single healthy tree, and thus there is a collective behavioral switch where beetles seek out trees that are weakened or stressed, typically due to root disease, wind damage, or lightning \citep{tkacz1986association, carroll2006mountain}.
-Endemic populations tend to remain at low density, primarily due to resource limitation, but also because of parasitoids, woodpeckers, and competition with secondary bark beetle species \citep{amman1983mountain, safranyik2006biology}.
-Endemic populations of mountain pine beetle (MPB) can transition into an incipient-epidemic state when they successfully breed within trees that have thick phloem.
-This scenario can occur if a healthy tree experiences acute stress (such as wind damage or lightning) right before the MPB flight period, such that secondary bark beetles have not yet extensively colonized the tree \citep{bleiker2014characterisation}.
+Endemic populations tend to remain at low density, primarily due to resource limitation, but also because of natural enemies and competition with other bark and woodboring beetle species \citep{amman1983mountain, safranyik2006biology}.
+Endemic populations of MPB can transition into an incipient-epidemic state when they successfully breed within trees that have thick phloem.
+This scenario can occur if a healthy tree experiences acute stress (such as wind damage or lightning) right before the MPB flight period, such that pulse-driven bark beetles have not yet extensively colonized the tree \citep{bleiker2014characterisation}.
 Such stressors can trigger local outbreaks (on the scale of square kilometers).
-However, widespread outbreaks are usually preceded by widespread drought conditions, which synchronously weaken the resin defenses of many trees \citep{ alfaro2009historical, creeden2014climate}.
+However, widespread outbreaks are usually preceded by widespread drought conditions, which synchronously weaken the resin defenses of many trees \citep{ alfaro2009historical, creeden2014climate, kolb2016observed}.